freebsd-net/tcp-testsuite/snippets/README.md

 1. The SACK_OK option is dropped,  but not the others.
 This is inconsistent and seems to be a bug (see [tcp_input.c](http://fxr.watson.org/fxr/source/netinet/tcp_input.c#L1664)).
 2. A FIN-segment without the ACK bit being set is dropped.
 This seems to be normal behaviour, although not specified.
 3. TCP-level options can't be used for end points in the final CLOSED state or the TIME-WAIT state.
+4. FreeBSD doesn't do the state transition `FIN-WAIT-1 -> TIMEWAIT` directly, but does `FIN-WAIT-1 -> FIN-WAIT-2 -> TIMEWAIT`.